aliig/arkserversuite/README.md

 ## Features

-- Automated server updates and restarts.
+- Automated ARK server update detection with server updates.
 - Scheduled tasks for server maintenance such as destroying wild dinos and sending announcements.
-Sends configurable warnings to users prior to task execution.
 - Send welcome messages to users who join the ARK server
 - Discord integration for sending server logs and update messages.
 - Customizable server settings through `config.yml`.
+- (and more)

 ## Usage